Koppitsch

 Schafbühl

-The smallest vineyard located north east of the lake, the soil composition is free-draining, alluvial clay.
+The smallest vineyard located north-east of the lake, the soil composition is free-draining, alluvial clay.
 A southwest slopping hill rolling from the Wagram plateau towards the lake.

 Until 1921 Burgenland was a German-speaking part of the Hungarian monarchy.
 In homage to this history of Hungarian culture, several of the Koppitsch wines have Hungarian names: 'Homok' (sand), 'Rosza' (Pink) and 'Ret' (grassland).